spring-media/adsolutions-implementationReference/publisher/amp_noizz.de.md

         - Placement --> actually we just use the placement "mrec" for AMP, if you need of them please contact us.
     - sizes ist the size of the ad.
 Actually ist the same size of the Amp container
     - keywords --> if you want to send keywords, please us the object "kw_misc" and place every keyword comma separated.
+    - contId stands for the container ID of the ad slot.
     - targetId has the same value of data-target.